Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Method

 \subsection{Synergistic Training}

 \textbf{Overview.} To mitigate the accumulation of erroneous knowledge during training and reduce coupling, we employ a dual mean teacher architecture alongside mutual learning.
 In this setup, the parameters of the teacher model in one module are updated through EMA using the student model in other module.
-Fig. \ref{framework} summarizes the overall framework and the training procedure.
-This framework consists of two parallel student models, Gen-Student $f_{\theta_{Gen}}$ and Pro-Student $f_{\theta_{Pro}}$, each with different initializations.
-Their corresponding teacher models are Gen-Teacher $f_{\xi_{Gen}}$ and Pro-Teacher $f_{\xi_{Pro}}$.
+Fig. \ref{framework} summarizes the overall framework and the training procedure, which consists of two parallel student models, a general student model (Gen-Student) $f_{\theta_{Gen}}$ and a professional student model (Pro-Student) $f_{\theta_{Pro}}$, each with different initializations.
+Their corresponding teacher models are general teacher model (Gen-Teacher) $f_{\xi_{Gen}}$ and professional teacher model (Pro-Teacher) $f_{\xi_{Pro}}$.
 Specifically, ${f}_{\theta_{Pro}}$ and ${f}_{\xi_{Gen}}$ form a professional training module, and ${f}_{\theta_{Gen}}$ and ${f}_{\xi_{Pro}}$ form a general training module, each focusing on a specific aspect.
 With the professional training module, Pro-Student and Pro-Teacher can acquire more information from high-quality samples or from minority classes.
-In contrast, we hope that the general training module can learn more comprehensively.
+In contrast, we hope that the general training module can learn general feature representations from the whole dataset and the professional training module can focus on those from minority classes.
+Notably, all four models adhere to the same network architecture, which is based on DeepLabV3+\cite{chen2018encoder}.
+The specific architecture is illustrated in the Fig. \ref{framework}(c).

 \textbf{Supervised Loss.} For labeled images, as in most methods, a supervised loss is applied for Gen-Student and Pro-Student.
 Given the labeled image $x_l$ and its corresponding label $y_l$, the supervised loss $\mathcal{L}_s$ is written as: